Richard-Shimada/food-sales-predictions/README.md

 # Predicting sales of store items using regression models
-## Processing the data, fitting the models, and evaluating the results
+## Exploring/processing the data, fitting the models, and evaluating the results

 **Author**: Richard Shimada

 ### Business problem:

-Here is where you state the business problem you were trying to solve
+What factors drive sales? item location?
+Weight? type of store?

 ### Data:
-Data can include source and high-level description (e.g. # obs)
+Dataset is from X, and contains fields.

 ## Methods
-- Data preparation steps with explanation and justification for choices
+- Remove duplicates, impute, encode, scale.
 -

 ## Results